 Fixing a Leaky Garbage Disposal

-A leaky garbage disposal can be restored if you can find the part that's causing the problem.
+A leaky garbage disposal can be restored if you can locate the part that's causing the problem.

-If you find a beat up or leaky part, put in a new one.
+If you find a fatigued or leaky part, put in a new one.
 Don’t use plumber’s putty to stop cracks.

 Disposals may leak over time due to: